Talking about Zendesk, everyone’s first question centers around pricing, so let’s follow the money.

 Gorgias’ plans are consistent with the size of your store

 Let’s say you have more tickets because you sell me.
 In this case, you can afford to upgrade your plan so you can solve more order inquiries.
-Otherwise, you can stick with the Basic plan until you gain more customers, meaning you don’t have to pay a lot.
+Otherwise, you can stick with the Starter plan until you gain more customers, meaning you only pay $10/month.

 While our fee for “extra tickets” might look scary, one thing to keep in mind is we only count billable tickets no matter which channels you’re using to communicate with your customers.